Home

 The reason is that the potential buyer(s) have to meet certain criteria.

-The only people that you have to concern yourself with when it comes to buyer qualifications, is the following:
+The only people that you have to concern yourself with, when it comes to a buyer you want to qualify, is the following:

-* They either are about to write an offer to purchase on your property or already have.
+• They either are about to write an offer to purchase on your property, or have already written an offer.

-If someone shows no interest, shows lots of interest or anywhere in-between, it doesn't make any difference.
+If someone shows no interest or shows lots of interest, or it doesn't make any difference.
 If they aren't going to put an offer in on your property, you don't have to go through the qualify a buyer steps.

 You are Probably NOT a Mortgage Lender